MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is limited to 1000 entries; subsequent entries are ignored.

+This policy also allows the browser to automatically invoke external applications registered as protocol handlers for protocols like "tel:" or "ssh:".

 If you don't configure this policy, there are no exceptions to the block list in the [URLBlocklist](#urlblocklist) policy.

   #### Supported features: